 - Pre-owned rings could have come on the market as recently as last year.
 They may have come from a divorce.
-But think positive — maybe the couple just decided to upgrade.
+But think positively — maybe the couple just decided to upgrade.

 More bling for your bucks

-Let’s look at the potential cost savings first, since that’s the most obvious advantage to buying vintage.
+The most obvious advantage to buying vintage is the potential cost savings.
 There are two components in the cost of the ring — the stone and the setting — and you can save on both by buying resale vs. retail.

-I checked out a vintage ring at Scotsman Coin and Jewelry, a respected St. Louis, Mo., business that buys and sells coins and jewelry.
-It’s not, I admit, as romantic as going to Tiffany, but the prices are good and they have loads of new, vintage/estate and pre-owned rings.
+I checked out a vintage ring at Scotsman Coin and Jewelry, a respected St. Louis, Mo., business that buys and sells jewelry.
+It’s not as romantic as going to Tiffany, but the prices are good and they have loads of new, vintage/estate and pre-owned rings.

 There was a difference in the diamonds — not in their quality, but in their cut.
 Round solitaires are faceted with a series of Vs cut into the back of the stone.
 European-cut diamonds have wider Vs that aren’t cut as deeply as the contemporary brilliant-cut solitaire, which has deeper, narrower V facets.
 Depending on the diamond, the deeper cuts might give the stone more sparkle.